rackerlabs/design-system/_component_design/selection-bucket.md

 - **Pill (required)**: When the user makes a selection in the table, a pill appears in the selection bucket.
 The user can deselect the value by removing the pill.
 - **Vertical expand (optional)**: The user can expand the selection bucket to see selected value, or collapse it to hide the selections.
 - **Scroll bar (optional)**: Add a scrollbar when the user can select more values than there is space to display the pills.
 - **Number selected (optional)**: The number selected show the number of objects selected in the table.
 For example, **3 Selected** means that out of 10 records displayed in the table, three of those records are currently selected by the user.
+If you include number selected, then also include the **Select All** option.
 - **Select All (optional)**: When the user clicks **Select All**, all records in the current page are selected.
 - **Deselect All (optional)**: The user can remove all current selections by clicking **Deselect All**.
+The **Deselect All** option is located inside the selection bucket container.

 {% endcolumn %}